Nikon P1000 vs D7200

 So what is the bottom line?
 Which of the two cameras – the Nikon P1000 or the Nikon D7200 – has the upper hand?
+Is one clearly better than the other?
 Below is a summary of the relative strengths of each of the two contestants.

 Advantages of the Nikon Coolpix P1000: